Israel - Desert Wildlife Program

 - Cleaning and maintaining reserve facilities

 - Constructing enrichment facilities

 It's important to note that work tasks are likely to change and be unpredictable due to the dynamic nature of the reserve.

 Working hours: generally from 7:00 until 15:30, this is just a guideline and the schedule may change from week to week.

 Accommodations: volunteers will stay in a basic apartment on the reserve (see photos).
 This can give the chance for volunteers to experience the nightlife on the reserve including night safaris and feeds.

 Food: there is an equipped kitchen for volunteers to use, including a gas stove, and mineral water tap.

 Food is not provided, however volunteers will have the chance to go grocery shopping once a week; there is also a kiosk to buy snacks on the reserve (budget around $50 per week for food).

-Internet: internet available on shared computer
+Internet: internet available on shared computer. wifi available as well.

 Important note: the reserve and accommodations are located a 45 minute walk from the nearest bus stop.
 Occasionally, rangers and park employees can give volunteers a lift to the bus stop, however volunteers should not expect this and understand that it is often difficult to navigate from the reserve.